CY83R-3X71NC710N/Hacking-Distributions-Trust-Analysis/README.md

 # Overall Recommendation:

 - Athena OS For Homelabs
 - Kali Linux or ParrotOS for critical production environments.
+With Kali it is not just the toolset, it is the stable environment that comes with it, often in enterprise environments I find that Windows OS is used as a base, and I dislike windows, so being able to virtualize windows environment and turn it into a GNU/Linux interface makes everything much better.